763-586-9988

 Composite fillings are commonly called white or tooth-colored dental fillings.
 They are made of composite, a synthetic blend of resin and plastic designed to withstand the chewing forces of a back molar.
 Tooth colored fillings are most often used to restore teeth surfaces that are highly visible when you smile.

-Dental composites are discreet and hardly noticeable when you smile, laugh, or are talk.
+Dental composites are discreet and hardly noticeable when you smile, laugh, or talk.
 For this reason, composites have become a popular alternative option for restoring back molar teeth (shown below).
 People want a bright and white smile.

 Composite dental fillings are placed in thin, incremental layers.
 Each layer is bonded to the previous layer using a blue light that hardens each layer of composite.
 This process is repeated till the tooth preparation is complete.
 After which, the tooth-colored filling will be contoured and polished to fit your bite.